Trump and the Russia investigation: What to know

 How did the Russian meddling allegations even begin?

-Before Trump ever took office, tens of thousands of emails from the Democratic National Committee and officials connected to Clinton were leaked.
+Before Trump took office, tens of thousands of emails from the Democratic National Committee and officials connected to Clinton were leaked.

 Those emails – released in July 2016 – purportedly showed the party favoring Clinton over Vermont Sen. Bernie Sanders and led to the resignation of party chair Rep. Debbie Wasserman Schultz.